jeremyandrews/netgrasp/README.md

 devices appearing on your network.
 Digests are regular summaries of activity on your network.

-In order for Netgrasp to send you notificaitons, you must properly configure an smtp server that it can use.
+In order for Netgrasp to send you notifications, you must properly configure an smtp server that it can use.
 Notifications can be sent to multiple people in a comma separated list of the format NAME|EMAIL, NAME|EMAIL where NAME is optional.
 For example: